Expert Witness & Litigation Support for Litigants and Attorneys

 • Prior appraisals or valuations — any previous business valuation, real estate appraisal, or damages study related to the matter

-• Opposing party’s financial disclosures — damages models, financial schedules, or valuations produced in discovery, if available
+• Records or disclosures from other parties — damages models, financial schedules, valuations, accountings, or other financial work already produced in the dispute.

 • Case-specific records — payroll records, customer revenue files, insurance claim documents, or any financial record directly tied to the claims at issue

-Judge's gavel resting on law books — symbolizing expert witness testimony and litigation support services for attorneys
+Judge's gavel resting on law books — expert witness testimony and litigation support for litigants and attorneys

 What You Can Expect From an Expert Witness Engagement